About the Department

 - Kant's Critique of Pure Reason

 - We believe that philosophy is an ideal subject for those who are interested in rigorous thinking and applications to the most fundamental questions in practically all aspects of life and thought.
+To get an insight into a faculty debate of a philosophical question you can watch Katalin Farkas and Tim Crane debating if intentionality is the mark of the mental.

 CEU is an English-language university with an exceptionally diverse international community, with students coming from over 100 countries, and faculty from some 40 countries, which makes for an unusually stimulating environment, both intellectually and socially.

 - CEU has a student services division providing for various practical, personal and social needs of its students.
-Cultural events from music and dance to art and regional based programs are offered regularly as are language courses including courses in Hungarian.
+Cultural events from music and dance to art and regional based programs are offered regularly as are language courses including courses in German.

 - CEU’s environment is friendly, informal and supportive.